Answered By: Kim Read Last Updated: Jul 24, 2019 Views: 142

 • Choose another database: Our article databases (there are many!) each provide access to different journals.

 • Check your search terms: the words you use in your search determine your results.
 Maybe your search needs different keywords?
-See this Search Tips page for ideas.
+See this Search Tips page for ideas or try searching for terms in ERIC's online thesaurus (for education topics).

 • Ask a librarian: we help students with their searches (what words to use, where to search, etc.) all day long and we can help you find full text articles.